lingyingy9447/sep11-freedom-project/entries/entry03.md

 #### What I plan on learning next about my tool
 I personally think that I learn basically everything needed to create a platformer game for my freedom project.
 Therefore, my next step would be creating a mini platformer game that will use the concepts I learned from the past few months of tinkering with Kaboom.
 I also plan on learning about `loadSound` which can be used to incorprate game sounds into the game

+### Engineering Design Process
+I'm currently on creating a prototype of the engineering design process (EDP).
+Throughout this process, I tinker with Kaboom while making a platformer game with the help of the tutorial and documentation.
+The next stage of EDP process for me will still be creating a prototype because during the next few weeks I will still be tinkering kaboom and strengthening my understanding of it by creating my own mini platformer game.
 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)